Teen immigrant’s dream ride: from Pune title 2 yrs ago to US Open crown

 “Everyone thinks I’m absolutely fanatic about my school results,” the straight-A student said during Wimbledon, according to an AFP report.
 “They think I have such an inflated ego about it.
 Actually, I would say I have high standards of myself.
 That’s helped me get to where I am in terms of tennis and also in terms of school results.”

-This focus on academics kept her from emerging as a big name on the junior tour, with a top-ranking of 20.
+This focus of academics kept her from emerging as a big name on the junior tour, with a top ranking of 20.
 In fact, it was on the junior tour that she came across Fernandez once before their all-teenage title clash Sunday.
-The duo had played a second-round match at the 2018 Junior Girls event at Wimbledon, with Raducanu picking up the win.
+The duo had played a second round match at the 2018 Junior Girls event at Wimbledon, with Raducanu picking up the win.

 At the US Open over the past three weeks, Raducanu turned quite a few heads, and left colleagues and fans impressed — including her greatest critic.
 “My dad said to me ‘you’re even better than I thought,’ so that was reassuring.
 My dad’s definitely very tough to please but I managed to do that,” she said.